 The Carrick Roads and river Fal which host some of the finest sailing waters in Britain are easily accessed from the farm providing visitors with watersports activities and fishing.
 The area has superb coastal and inland footpaths for walkers which provide an ideal opportunity for birdwatching and to observe our abundant and varied wildlife, tucked away from visitor hotspots elsewhere.

-Lower Penhallow Farm is owned and run by John and Vicky Whittaker and their two sons Sam & Thomas.
-They keep Ruby Devon cattle, sheep, chickens and ducks.
+The farm keeps a small herd of Ruby Devon cattle, other breeds of cattle, chickens and ducks.
 Home produce is sometimes available for sale to guests.
 Fresh fish is delivered to the farm every Tuesday and can be bought locally throughout the week.
 Up to two well behaved dogs may be brought by prior arrangement.